vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 });
 ```

 Also, you may want to star some of your aricles, and display them to visitors.
-When you are setting `star: true` in frontmatter to mark them, you probably need a configuatino like this to display them in `/star/` path with `StarList` layout:
+When you are setting `star: true` in frontmatter to mark them, you probably need a configuation like this to display them in `/star/` path with `StarList` layout:

 ```ts
 ({